smearle/gym-city/README.md

 # gym-city
-A Reinforcement Learning interface for variable-scale city-planing-type gym environments, including ![Micropolis] (open-source SimCity 1) and an interactive version of Conway's Game of Life.
+A Reinforcement Learning interface for variable-scale city-planing-type gym environments, including [Micropolis] (open-source SimCity 1) and an interactive version of Conway's Game of Life.

 # Example